enzokro/ca-embeds/README.md

 - Python 3.12
 - Flash-Attention

 I've tried many cloud GPUs, and the ease + customizability of Modal is by far the best.
 The above image.py file might seem verbose, but it shows how much power Modal provides.
-Getting the equivalent setup in other cloud providers is like pulling out teeth.
+Getting the equivalent setup in other cloud providers is like pulling teeth.

 ## Future Work